Rosenberg's Goanna Project:

-Rosenberg's Goanna Project: Two species of goannas (aka monitors, varanids) were once among the most important predators in our region.
+• (PM Don Fletcher) Two species of goannas (aka monitors, varanids) were once among the most important predators in our region.
 The Tree Goanna (Varanus varius) has almost disappeared.
-Rosenberg’s Goanna (V. rosenbergi) is still abundant enough in one part of Namadgi to enable efficient research.
-The project aims to: Improve our understanding of habitat use and movements of Rosenberg's Goanna in Namadgi using GPS tracking devices and wildlife cameras and develop more effective survey methods than ones currently recommended to detect goannas in environmental impact surveys.
-Support is required to expand the tracking study to learn generally about the local goanna population and in particular find out whether the extraordinary movements are restricted to male goannas and whether all males in the population are involved and further evaluate the conservation status of goannas in Namadgi and the region, considering the movement behaviour.
-NPA ACT has helped fund this project.
-Use "Goanna" as reference.
+Rosenberg’s Goanna (V. rosenbergi) is still abundant enough in one part of Namadgi NP to enable research.
+The project aims to: Improve our understanding of habitat use and movements of Rosenberg's Goanna in Namadgi using GPS tracking devices and wildlife cameras.
+Develop more effective survey methods than ones currently recommended to detect goannas in environmental impact surveys.
+Expand the tracking study to learn generally about the local goanna population and in particular find out whether their extraordinary movements are restricted to male goannas and whether all males in the population are involved.
+Further evaluate the conservation status of goannas in Namadgi and the region, considering their movement behaviour.
+NPA ACT has funded some of this project.
+[Use "Goanna" as reference]

 The Little Eagle Project: The Little Eagle Research Group is an informal, collaborative group formed in 2017, to monitor and assess the status and ecology of the Little Eagle in the ACT and nearby NSW, and in particular to provide information relevant to protection of the Lower Molonglo and Ginninderra pairs of Little Eagles.
 The group draws membership from the Conservation Research Unit of the ACT Government (three members), the CSIRO (two members), researchers associated with the Australian National University (three members) and the Ginninderry Group (1 member).
 An observer from the University of New England has recently joined.
 The group has established a set of research aims and objectives, undertaken targeted searches for and watched territory-holding pairs of Little Eagles, monitored nests, collected pellets and analysed food remains, purchased and attached GPS satellite transmitters to birds, positioned nest cameras at a few locations and undertaken short written science communications to provide information on the new Little Eagle conservation status and findings.